ccn-2m/api-client/README.md

 method which will take the outgoing `data` object and format accordingly before making the request.

-The apiclient supports the following request formatters, by specifying the class on initialization of the client as follows:
+The rest_api_client_toolkit supports the following request formatters, by specifying the class on initialization of the client as follows:

 ```python